edwinb/Blodwen/Notes/implementation-notes.md

 @-Patterns
 ----------
-There a pattern binding PLet in the core theory, which binds a name as being equal to something using other pattern bindings.
+There is a pattern binding PLet in the core theory, which binds a name as being equal to something using other pattern bindings.
 See TTImp.Elab.Term.checkAs.
 To elaborate, we check the pattern term as usual, add a new hole for the @-pattern variable name and assert that it converts (therefore unifies) with the pattern.
 Then, when we get to bindImplicits, we'll see that the @-pattern name is defined, so turn it into a PLet.

+Names which are bound in types are also bound as @-patterns, meaning that functions have access to them.
+For example, we can say:

+vlength : Vect n a -> Nat
+vlength [] = n
+vlength (x :: xs) = n

 Linear Types
 ------------